MenzrbowstringS/Urban-s-Cannon-VPS-Deployer/README.md

 ## English

-A macOS / Windows desktop application that helps you automatically configure a personal WireGuard VPN server on your Ubuntu or Debian VPS — no command-line knowledge required.
+A macOS / Windows desktop application that helps you automatically configure a personal VPN server on your Ubuntu or Debian VPS — no command-line knowledge required.

 ### What This Software Does